IdkwhatImD0ing/Obsidian-Vault/Midterm 1 Study Guide.md

 - **oc** determines how much difference in intensity or color is tolerated before a neighbor’s contribution is significantly downweighted.

 Explain the differences between histogram equalization for bucket filling and transfer functio nbased method

+Transfer functions:
+A **transfer function** in image processing is a mapping that specifies how each input pixel intensity is transformed into an output intensity.
+You can think of it as a function s=T(r)s = T(r)s=T(r), where rrr is the original intensity and sss is the new intensity after processing.

+### How the Graph Affects the Result Image

+The graph of the transfer function is plotted with the input intensity (usually on the horizontal axis) and the output intensity (on the vertical axis).
+The shape of this graph tells you exactly how intensities are remapped:

+- **Identity Mapping:**
+    A straight diagonal line from the bottom left (0,0) to the top right (255,255) indicates that each intensity is mapped to itself.
+The output image will be identical to the input image—no change in brightness or contrast.

+- **Contrast Stretching:**
+    If the graph is steeper than the identity line in certain regions, it amplifies differences in those intensity ranges, thus increasing contrast.

+- **Compression:**
+    A graph that is less steep compresses the range of intensities, reducing contrast.

+Edge Detection